DanieleM1999/BibliotecaWA/README.md

-This project manage a webapplication which represent a digital libray.
+This project manage a webapplication which represent a digital library.